germeengehad/equipment-utilization-kafka-pipeline/README.md

 | Database | PostgreSQL 15 | InfluxDB, SQLite | Relational schema suits mixed metadata + time-series workloads |
 | Dashboard | Streamlit | Grafana, Dash | Minimal boilerplate; Python-native; easy to co-locate with DB queries |
 | Orchestration | Docker Compose | Kubernetes, bare metal | Single-node demo; Compose is sufficient and far simpler to operate |

 ---

+## ⚖️ Trade-offs & Design Decisions

+This system was designed to balance real-time performance, simplicity, and scalability within the constraints of a prototype environment.

+- **YOLOv8 for real-time detection**
+  YOLOv8 (nano) was selected for its fast inference speed and ease of integration.
+  *Trade-off:* While faster and suitable for real-time processing, it may be slightly less accurate than heavier models such as Faster R-CNN.

+- **Optical Flow for motion analysis**
+  Dense Optical Flow (Farneback) was used to detect motion instead of deep learning-based motion models.
+  *Trade-off:* This approach is lightweight and does not require training, but may be less robust in highly dynamic or noisy environments.

+- **Region-based motion for articulated equipment** The system splits each machine into regions (e.g., arm vs. base) to correctly detect partial motion such as excavator arm movement.
+  *Trade-off:* Region selection is heuristic and tuned to the demo camera angle, which may require adjustment for different viewpoints.

+- **High motion sensitivity tuning**
+  The system was intentionally tuned to be sensitive to small movements in order to capture subtle articulated motion.
+  *Trade-off:* Improves detection of real activity but may increase sensitivity to noise in more complex scenes.

+- **Controlled video selection (short, fixed camera)** A short video with a fixed camera was used to reduce noise and clearly demonstrate both active and idle states.
+  *Trade-off:* Improves clarity and stability but may not fully generalize to real-world multi-camera environments.

+- **Frame-based incremental time calculation**
+  Active and idle times are accumulated per frame using FPS-based timing.
+  *Trade-off:* Ensures smooth real-time updates but introduces minor approximation compared to exact timestamp tracking.

+- **Decoupled JSON → Kafka → Database pipeline**
+  The vision service writes results to a JSONL file, which is then streamed through Kafka and stored in PostgreSQL.
+This design:
+  - Prevents blocking the vision pipeline due to network or database latency
+  - Enables replayability and debugging via persisted logs
+  - Decouples processing from data transmission

+  *Trade-off:* Introduces a small delay due to file I/O, but significantly improves reliability, scalability, and fault tolerance.

+- **Kafka for streaming architecture**
+  Kafka was used as the central message broker to enable a scalable and decoupled system.
+  *Trade-off:* Adds system complexity compared to direct API communication but allows easy extension with additional consumers.

+- **Streamlit for rapid dashboard development** Streamlit was chosen to quickly build a functional visualization layer.
+  *Trade-off:* Suitable for prototyping, but not as flexible or scalable as full frontend frameworks for production use.

+- **Simplified tracking approach with Re-ID heuristics** A lightweight Re-ID mechanism was implemented to maintain consistent machine identities across frames.
+  *Trade-off:* Works well in controlled scenarios, but may require more advanced tracking (e.g., DeepSORT) in complex environments.

+---